chanyaz/NewFTCApp-iOS/README.md

 ## Overall Goal
 The aim of this project is to create a "mother of all news apps".
-When the project is finished, anyone who knows the basics of iOS development should be able to build a decent news app in a few minutes.
+With this project as a "scalfold", anyone who knows the basics of iOS development should be able to build a decent news app in a few minutes.
 For now, we have two milestones.

-## Migrate the current FTChinese hybrid app into a pure native app
+## Migrate the current FTChinese hybrid app to a pure native app
 ### News Reader
 ### Billigual Support
 ### Channels